All regulations and procedures are subject to amendment.

 4. The imposition of sanctions will normally be deferred during any appellate process and the status of the student shall not change until all avenues of appeal have been exhausted, except that a hold may be put on the student’s transcript and no degree will be awarded to the student pending completion of the appeals process.
 Interim actions may also be taken while the case is going through the appeals process to protect a complaint party or complaint initiator.

 XI.
-DISCIPLINARY PROCEDURES – TITLE IX GRIEVANCE PROCEDURES (SEXUAL VIOLENCE, SEXUAL HARASSMENT, STALKING, AND RELATIONSHIP VIOLENCE)
+DISCIPLINARY PROCEDURES – TITLE IX GRIEVANCE PROCEDURES (SEXUAL VIOLENCE, SEXUAL HARASSMENT, STALKING, RELATIONSHIP VIOLENCE, AND RELATED MISCONDUCT)

 Title IX of the Education Amendments of 1972 (Title IX), and its regulation, prohibit discrimination on the basis of sex and/or gender in education programs and activities operated by recipients of Federal financial assistance.
 Sexual harassment that creates a hostile environment, including sexual assault and sexual violence, is a form of discrimination prohibited by Title IX.
 The regulation implementing Title IX requires that recipients adopt and publish grievance procedures providing a prompt and equitable resolution of complaints that allege any action that would be prohibited by Title IX, including sexual harassment, sexual assault and sexual violence.
 Similarly, the Violence Against Women Reauthorization Act of 2013 (VAWA) requires prompt, fair and impartial investigation and resolution of allegations of stalking, dating violence and domestic violence.